(Updated: June 2021)

 Yes and no. I’m not sure if it was the vaccine injury or the c. diff that caused my allergies.
-Prior to c. diff I was allergic to dairy.
+Prior to c. diff, I was allergic to dairy.
 I am now allergic to mango (trees/flowers), gluten, corn.
 And I have sensitivities to cashews, almonds, strawberries (sometimes– it’s a seasonal thing), peaches, and probably more.

-Yes, this is apparently not uncommon.
+Yes, this is not uncommon.
 C. diff is obviously a huge stressor.
 On top of the fact that most causes of anxiety and mood disorders begin in the gut.
 If your colon is inflamed, the rest of you will not feel well.
 Not only that but it’s an illness of your gut– and your gut is everything when it comes to mental health.
-Without a healthy gut, you can’t be a truly healthy and clear minded person.
-I still suffer a bit from it– certain things trigger it.
-But it’s not at all as bad as it was.
-Before even loud noises or simple body actions (like digestion) would startle me after c. diff.
-I have been working on on being mindful of my anxiety and healing for years– and it’s working.
+Without a healthy gut, you can’t be a truly healthy and clear-minded person.
+It was really bad for me.
+Even loud noises or simple body actions (like digestion) would startle me after c. diff.
+I have been working on being mindful of my anxiety and healing for years– and it’s working.
 Now I only experience anxiety when my gut gets inflamed (let’s say from gluten).
 Almost all anxiety and depression is linked to the gut— not just after c. diff, but in general.

 Did you develop heart palpitations after c. diff?

 Yes.
 They are scary!
 It eventually went away.
 They came back after my miscarriage last year but went away again.
 If I had to guess, I think magnesium could be the supplement that benefited me most with my heart palpitations.